Homemade Everything Bagels

 - Preheat the oven at 390°F / 200°C/ Gas Mark 6

-- Boiling liquid - Bring a large pot of water to a boil.
-Add the salt, sugar, baking soda, and malt syrup.Pro tip - We need a wide, shallow pan so you can add 3 to 4 bagels at once.
-Otherwise, the water will be deep but not enough space for the bagels.1½ ltr Water, 30 g Baking soda, 30 g Sugar, 15 g Salt, 15 g Sugar
+- Boiling liquid – Bring a large pot of water to a boil.
+Add the salt, sugar, baking soda, and malt syrup.1½ ltr Water, 30 g Baking soda, 30 g Sugar, 15 g Salt, 15 g Sugar

-- Water bath - Once the water comes to a boil, carefully add them a few at a time.
-Boil each bagel for 30-second on each side.
-Remove and place them back onto a baking tray lined with a wire rack to drain excess water.
-Pro tip - Overcrowding the pan will bring the temperature of the water down.
-The longer you boil the bagels the thicker and chewier the crust will be.
+- Water bath – Once the water comes to a boil, carefully add them a few at a time.
+Boil each bagel for 30 seconds on each side.
+Remove them back onto a baking tray lined with a wire rack to drain excess water.

-- Egg wash - Transfer the bagels back to the baking sheet lined with parchment paper or wipe excess moisture from the tray.
-Then, brush the top and sides of the bagel with beaten egg white or olive oil using a pastry brush.Pro tip - Excess liquid in the baking tray will create steam during baking.
-This will make the crust harder.
-So, wipe excess liquid.1 Egg white
+- Egg wash – Transfer the bagels back to the baking sheet lined with parchment paper or wipe excess moisture from the tray.
+Then, brush the top and sides of the bagel with beaten egg white or olive oil using a pastry brush.1 Egg white

-- Toppings - You can place them upside down in the topping in everything seasoning for a thicker coating or just sprinkle the topping on the bagel for a lighter spread.
-Pro tip - I've used everything bagel seasoning today but you can also just use sesame seeds, poppy seeds, flax seeds, or other flavors discussed above.
+- Toppings – You can place them upside down in the topping in everything seasoning for a thicker coating or sprinkle the topping on the bagel for a lighter spread.

 - Bake for 20 to 25 minutes until the top is golden brown.
-As soon as they come out of the oven move them on the baking tray to prevent them from sticking.
-Pro tip - the egg whites and water can cause them to stick to the parchment paper so move them on the tray while they are still hot.
+When they come out of the oven, move them to the baking tray to prevent them from sticking.

 - If possible, use bread flour.
 I think it gives a chewier bagel than all-purpose flour.